rrDumpTruck/Obsidian.Vault/Ideas.md

 Defenses
 Social Hubs)

+An oversized pocketwatch sparkling silver with red accents.
+Etched on the cover of the watch states "My life... for you Verona" With the Initials V. + E *Eresiod*. underneath.

 Radigan is missing since bombings, having only occasionionally shown her self at other major political events very briefly.